chef/automate/components/docs-chef-io/content/automate/troubleshooting.md

 ### Fixes

-This happens because OpenSearch,by default, limits the maximum number of records(or document) returned in a single query to **10000**.
+This happens because OpenSearch, by default, limits the maximum number of records (or documents) returned in a single query to **10000**.
 This is a safeguard to prevent large queries from overloading the system.
-If you are trying to retrive more than **10000** records, this approach will do that.
+If you are trying to retrieve more than **10000** records, this approach will do that.

-Change the max_result_window to accomodate more than **10000** records.
+Change the max_result_window to accommodate more than **10000** records.

 ```bash
 curl -XPUT "http://127.0.0.1:10144/chef/_settings" \